Application of three-body stability to globular clusters: II. Observed velocity dispersions: Introduction

 \section{Introduction}

 Globular clusters are thought to contain no dark matter, either due to their formation or to the evaporation of low mass dark matter particles \citep{BM2008}.
 In the case of subsequent evaporation, dark matter may still be present in the outer regions of some clusters.
-However, for most clusters dark matter can safely be assumed to be absent from the cluster.
+However, for most clusters, dark matter can safely be assumed to be absent from the cluster.
 This means that the cluster density and velocity dispersion profiles should fall off as predicted by a Newtonian dynamics model of a cluster in equilibrium.

-The recent discovery of flattening in the velocity dispersion profile for the galactic globular clusters $\Omega$ Cen and M15 \citep{ScarpaWCen03}, where dark matter is thought not to exist, has generated a lot of excitement with some studies claiming that this is direct evidence for a breakdown of Newton's laws at low accelerations.
+The discovery of flattening in the velocity dispersion profile for the galactic globular clusters NGC 5139 ($\Omega$ Cen) and NGC 7078 (M 15) \citep{ScarpaWCen03}, where dark matter is thought not to exist, has generated a lot of excitement with some studies claiming that this is direct evidence for a breakdown of Newton's laws at low accelerations.
 Explanations for the observed deviation broadly fit into three categories; tidal interactions, dark matter or a modified gravity theory (e.g. MOND).
 All of these theories can produce a flattening of the velocity dispersion profile for large radii, in the case of MOND this occurs at the critical acceleration of $1.2 \times 10^{-10}$ m/s$^2$ \citep{Milgrom1983}.

-Distant GCs have long been considered as a test of different gravity theories \citep[e.g.][]{BGK2005,MT2008}, provided that the velocity dispersion profile is sufficiently resolved by being based on 30-80 stars in each cluster \citep{HBK2011}.
+Distant GCs are considered as a test of different gravity theories \citep[e.g.][]{BGK2005,MT2008}, provided that the velocity dispersion profile is sufficiently resolved by being based on 30-80 stars in each cluster \citep{HBK2011}.
 At present the statistics are not quite sufficient to rule out MOND, for example in the case of Pal 14 \citep{GFAK2010}.

 A distant cluster that has received a lot of recent attention in the literature is NGC 2419.
 This cluster is located approximately 90 kpc from the galaxy and as such, tidal interactions with the galaxy are expected to be negligible.
 In addition it is a very luminous cluster and contains many bright giants suitable for spectroscopic analysis, greatly aiding the accuracy of the velocity dispersion profile.